Can I pay my AWS bill in a currency other than US dollars (USD)?

 At the end of the month, your finalized monthly bill is generated in the local currency you chose.
 The exchange rate applied to your invoice is the rate in effect at the time that your invoice is created.
 You can change your local currency at any time, but after an invoice is finalized, the invoice must be paid in that currency.

 You can pay invoices in non-USD currencies only by using Visa or MasterCard.
-AWS makes every effort to charge your card in your preferred currency, but ineligible cards are charged only in USD.
+All other cards are charged only in USD.
 If you choose a payment currency that the issuing institution of your card doesn't support, you might be charged foreign currency conversion charges or fees.
 Currency conversion is provided by Amazon Services LLC.

 Preferred currency isn't available for third-party charges, such as those from the AWS Marketplace or DevPay.